 Also notice in the above example, that passing in the full function name increase(), including the parentheses, incorrectly causes the function to run yet gives the correct result.
 Only pass in the function name increase, without parentheses, as the target parameter.

 It is important to prevent Python processes or threads (?) from waiting on daemon threads since daemon threads never complete.
 To prevent a deadlock condition from occurring, use join() on the message queue and wait for all of the requested threads to be marked as done before proceeding.

+If a child thread has put items in a queue and it has not used JoinableQueue.cancel_join_thread, then that thread will not terminate until all buffered items have been flushed from the queue to the underlying pipe, and future attempts to join that thread may result in deadlock unless all items in the queue have been consumed.

 6.63.2 Guidance to language users